How to Teach a Dog to Fetch

 At first, many dogs will quickly lose interest in the game.
 If you want your dog to play fetch longer, there are ways to make that happen.
 For example, dogs will often give it more time when playing inside, where there are fewer distractions (especially smells!).
 Even if you eventually want to play outside, increasing the length of indoor sessions will help you achieve that goal.

 Making the game more exciting is another great way to expand the length of time you can keep your dog interested in the game.
-There are many ways to do that
+There are many ways to do that.
+Here are a few:

 Run away when they’re bringing the ball back to you, which makes many dogs more enthusiastic about playing.